AndrejLeber/preempt-rt-rpi-5.4.81-rt/README.md

 13. pi@raspberrypi:~$ sudo cp -d bcm* /boot/
 14. pi@raspberrypi:~$ sudo gedit /boot/config.txt

-Add the following line to the congig.txt file, save and exit. kernel=kernel7_rt.img
+Add the following line to the the end of congig.txt file, save and exit. kernel=kernel7_rt.img

 Reboot your Pi.
 You can check if everything went right with the following command: